This website has been designed to navigate using word search.

 Parking Your Vehicle

+Please park you vehicle in your driveway if possible.
 Crews can do a better job clearing your road if your vehicle is parked in your driveway.

-If you park in the traveled portion of the roadway or block snow clearing operations it is possible that your vehicle will be towed, and it will be at your expense.
-If you think your vehicle has been towed, contact Dunn Right Towing, Georgia Straight Towing and Comox Valley Towing.
+If you have to park on the road, please park as far off of the traveled portion as possible without blocking any part of a sidewalk.
+If you park in the traveled portion of the roadway or block snow clearing operations, your vehicle might be towed at your expense.
+If you believe your vehicle has been towed, please contact local towing companies.

 Snow Plow Berms